Danny PArk, PhD

 Julian Homburger, Phd

 Julian is a co-founder of Encompass Bioscience.
 He received his PhD from Stanford University where he worked in the research groups of Dr. Carlos Bustamante and Dr. Euan Ashley.
 He focuses on genetic ancestry and its clinical applications along with developing a better understanding of inherited cardiovascular diseases.
 He is especially passionate about translating research discoveries into clinical action, and has worked with genetic counselors and clinicians in the Stanford Center for Inherited Heart Disease to apply his research findings towards improving clinical genetic variant interpretation.
 In addition to his work at Stanford, Julian has consulted for multiple early-stage biotechnology companies.
-Prior to his graduate training, Julian earned a BS in Biostatistics and Biological Sciences from Cornell University in 2013.
+Prior to Stanford, Julian earned a BS in Biostatistics and Biological Sciences from Cornell University in 2013.
 In his free time, he enjoys riding horses, cooking, and skiing.

 Dr. Chris Gignoux is a founding member of the team and a scientific advisor to Encompass Bioscience.
 Dr. Chris Gignoux is also an Associate Professor at the University of Colorado Denver and a founding scientific advisor to Encompass Bioscience.
 He is interested in the confluence of human evolution and epidemiology, particularly as applied to diverse, understudied populations across the world.
 His research program spans domains in genetics from inference of population history to statistical methods to understand better the influence of human prehistory on patterns of variation seen today.
 Dr. Gignoux was a population geneticist at 23andMe, Inc from 2007-2008, where he worked to develop the early ancestry analysis product.
 He has worked on population genetics of diverse populations and on genetic determinants of lung function throughout his academic career at UCSF, Stanford, and UC Denver.
 He is the director of the Personalized Ancestry Information Resource for the Colorado Center for Personalized Medicine.